groupby/elements-view/packages/web-components/@sfx/autocomplete/README.md

 ## Customizations

 Autocomplete allows for an optional title, which populates inside an `<h3>` tag.
 View the fourth Storybook story for a demonstration of its functionality.
-All other customizations will be inherited from SAYT.

 ## Testing